DavidZarzevsky/terraform-cross-regions/README.md

 **Multi-Account Multi-Region Terraform Infrastructure Deployment**

-This repository exemplifies the deployment and connection of AWS PCs across AWS accounts and regions through the use of a transit gateway.
-The primary achievement of this project is to enable SSH access to instances via a client VPN in one account, providing a secure peering.
+This repository exemplifies the deployment and connection of AWS VPCs across AWS accounts and regions through the use of a transit gateway.
+This project's primary achievement is enabling SSH access to instances across VPC via a client VPN in one account, providing a secure peering.

 ## Table of Contents